-- where the decision being taken by the Cabinet is urgent.
+where the decision being taken by the Cabinet is urgent.
 A decision will be urgent if any delay likely to be caused by the call-in process would seriously prejudice the Council's or the public interest.
 The record of the decision, and notice by which it is made public shall state whether in the opinion of the decision making person or body, the decision is an urgent one, and therefore not subject to call-in.
 The Chairman of the Overview and Scrutiny Committee must agree both that the decision proposed is reasonable in all the circumstances and to it being treated as a matter of urgency.
 In the absence of the chairman, the Vice-Chairman's consent shall be required.
-Decisions taken as a matter of urgency must be reported to the next available meeting of the Overview and Scrutiny Committee, together with the reasons for urgency. - to decisions taken by the Cabinet Member for Welfare Services in accordance with a recommendation from the Housing Review Panel.
+Decisions taken as a matter of urgency must be reported to the next available meeting of the Overview and Scrutiny Committee, together with the reasons for urgency.